 Heir of Fire is the third book in the Throne of Glass series.
 So this book picks up right after the bomb dropped at the end of Crown of Midnight, and Celaena is on a journey to Wendland.
 She’s been sent away.
 You get to see every side of things.
 The author creates this whole elaborate world full of magic.

-Celaena still shows her soft side at times, and you’re able to see that when you’re reading from her perspective.
+Celaena still shows her soft side at times, which you can see when reading from her perspective.
 Sarah Mass is trying to turn us away from Dorian.
 Manon is an interesting character because, as a witch, she’s supposed to be ruthless about any one person, but she doesn’t.
 She does have a little bit of heart to her.

 Author: Sarah J. Maas